 IX.
 Intake Procedure by the College upon a Report of Sexual Misconduct.

 A. Initial Report Assessment

 Upon receipt of a report of misconduct under this policy, the College will conduct an initial report assessment.
-As part of the initial intake assessment of the report, the Title IX Coordinator and/or a designated member of the Response Team will: Effective Date: 2/7/24
+As part of the initial intake assessment of the report, the Response Team will: